orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/04-Trade.md

 # Executing a Token Swap

-The `swapInstructions()` function generates all the instructions necessary to execute a token swap on Orca.
+You can use the SDK to execute a token swap on Orca.
 Whether you're swapping a specific amount of input tokens or looking to receive a precise amount of output tokens, this function handles the preparation of token accounts, liquidity data, and instruction assembly.
 It also manages slippage tolerance to ensure that swaps are executed within acceptable price changes.

-This guide explains how to use the `swapInstructions()` function to perform a token swap in an Orca Whirlpool.
+This guide explains how to use the SDK to perform a token swap in an Orca Whirlpool.

 ## 1. Overview of Executing a Token Swap

-The swapInstructions() function allows you to swap tokens between different pools on Orca.
+The SDK allows you to swap tokens between different pools on Orca.
 It handles the calculation of token amounts, manages slippage, and assembles the necessary instructions for executing the swap.

 With this function, you can:
 - Swap an exact amount of input tokens for the maximum possible output.